Family Adventure · June–July 2026

 Land at Liberia, drive to the volcano

-Direct flight from EWR or JFK into Liberia (LIR) — the cheapest and most convenient entry for this trip.
+Direct flight UA1876 from Newark (EWR) into Liberia (LIR) — the cheapest and most convenient entry for this trip.
 Pick up your 4WD rental car and head straight to the Rincón de la Vieja area, just 45 minutes away.
 The drive is easy and you'll have daylight to spare.
 Afternoon swim at the lodge pool, a cold Imperial beer, and your first howler monkey serenade at dusk.

 LIR Arrival Rincón Lodge Area